Skip to main content

 Make an Informed Choice Before Signing at the Dealership

-We covered what mechanical breakdown insurance does, how it differs from a dealer service contract, and which Horan carrier offers it in New York.
+We covered what mechanical breakdown insurance does, how it differs from a dealer service contract, and where it's actually available.
 Skipping this conversation could leave you paying for a financed warranty over the life of the loan when an insurance-based option may have suited your situation just as well.

-The Horan insurance agency would like to be a trusted resource for CNY drivers weighing these decisions.
+The Horan insurance agency would like to be a trusted resource for CNY drivers weighing these decisions, even on coverages we don't write.

-Click the Get a Quote button below to discuss whether mechanical breakdown coverage is a fit for your vehicle and situation.
+Click the Get a Quote button below to discuss your auto coverage with us and decide together whether mechanical breakdown insurance is worth pursuing from a carrier that offers it.

-And be sure to read our companion article: Progressive Insurance: The Horan Review.
+And be sure to read our companion article: A Comprehensive Horan Guide to Auto Insurance.

 Get a Quote